 Across most manuscripts, I often write the question, “Why?”

-I’m not speaking of mystery stories where we don’t know who the villain is, or when a character is drugged or otherwise compromised.
+I’m not speaking of mystery stories where we don’t know who the villain is, or when a character is drugged or compromised.
 I’m speaking of when a character says something like this for no reason:

 “Damn it,” Aaron said.